 Best Horror Movie Remakes

-1. The Blob – Kevin Dillon takes on the Steve McQueen in this ’80s version of the black-and-white classic.
+1. The Blob – Kevin Dillon takes on the Steve McQueen role in this ’80s version of the black-and-white classic.
 Shawnee Smith also stars.

 2. Dawn of the Dead – Zach Snyder helps revive the zombie genre by improving upon the Romero original.